How to Build a Savings Plan With Your Credit Card

 Set Clear Goals for the Money You Save

 Think about what you’re saving for.
-Whether it’s a trip, a new phone, or an emergency fund, having a clear goal makes it easier to stay motivated.
+Establishing a clear financial goal, whether it's for travel, purchasing a new phone, or building an emergency fund—helps maintain focus and motivation throughout your savings journey.
 When you see the money you saved from using your credit card wisely, it feels good—and it gives you more control over your finances.

 Real-Life Example

-Let’s say you spend ₹6,000 a month on groceries, ₹2,000 on fuel, and ₹3,000 on online shopping.
+Assume a monthly expenditure of ₹6,000 on groceries, ₹2,000 on fuel, and ₹3,000 on online shopping.
 If your credit card gives you 5% cashback on groceries and shopping, and 3% on fuel, you’d earn ₹300 from groceries, ₹150 from shopping, and ₹60 from fuel—that’s ₹510 per month.
 If you transfer that cashback to your savings account every month, you’ll have saved over ₹6,000 in a year—just from spending on things you already needed.

 Final Thoughts